Orderability of Homology Spheres Obtained by Dehn Filling: Unsolved Problems

 \section{Unsolved Problems}

-Here are some interesting questions for potential follow-up research: \begin{enumerate} \item[1)] Can we drop the longitudinal rigid condition in Theorem \ref{Thm_Alex}?
-In particular, is it possible prove the $H^1(\pi_1(M(0)); \mathfrak{sl}_2(\mathbb{R})_{\rho^+}))=0$ which is weaker than $M$ being longitudinal rigid?
+Here are some interesting questions for potential follow-up researches: \begin{enumerate} \item[1)] Can we drop the longitudinal rigid condition in Theorem \ref{Thm_Alex}?
+In particular, is it possible prove $H^1(\pi_1(M(0)); \mathfrak{sl}_2(\mathbb{R})_{\rho^+}))=0$, which is weaker than $M$ being longitudinal rigid but enough to prove Theorem \ref{Thm_Alex}?

+\item[2)] As mentioned in the remark after the proof of Theorem \ref{Thm_Alex}, according to our numerical experiment, a larger range of slopes of orderable Dehn filling is expected.
+But unfortunately the author was not able to prove it.
+Is it possible to extend the interval $(-a,0]$ in Theorem \ref{Thm_Alex} to $(-a, b)$ with $a, b > 0$ using some properties of the character variety?

-\item[2)] In Theorem \ref{Galois}, we assumed that the holonomy representation has a trace field with a real embedding.
+\item[3)] In Theorem \ref{Galois}, we assumed that the holonomy representation has a trace field with a real embedding.
 When do holonomy representations have real places?
 Calegari studied some special cases in \cite{real_place}.
 Are there more general criteria?

-\item[3)] In Theorem \ref{Galois}, we also assumed the $0$ filling of $M$ is a mapping torus of genus $2$.
+\item[4)] In Theorem \ref{Galois}, we also assumed the $0$ filling on $M$ is a mapping torus of genus $2$.
 This is because we need the translation number of the homological longitude of $M$ to be $0$.
 It is in general a challenging question to compute the translation number.
 Is there an algorithm to compute the translation number of the longitude of $M$?
-Can we weaken the restriction on genus and still have the translation number of the longitude being $0$?
+Can we weaken the restriction on the genus and still have the translation number of the longitude being $0$?

 \end{enumerate}